aquasecurity/terraform-gcp-onboarding/examples/single-dedicated-project-addition/README.md

-# GCP Multi-Project Onboarding Example
+# Onboarding Multiple Projects with Infrastructure on a Dedicated Project Example

 ---